 Purpose:

-To insure that the NEN Gateway meets the basic operational functional requirements.
-This test will also will indicate quality assurance of the data.
+To insure that the DAPHNE meets the basic operational functional requirements.
+This test will also indicate quality assurance of the data.

-Device Under Test (DUT):
+Device under Test (DUT):

-NENG units are configured for the IRIS mission.
+DAPHNE units are configured for the IRIS mission.
 Primary and backup configurations are tested.
-Two units were tested in the summer 2016 test.
-The two units are described by “top” unit which is mounted in the top portion of the rack and the “bottom” unit which is mounted in the bottom of the rack.

-Configuration:
+Configuration for IRIS test support:

 The setup tests operations by receiving actual data from the Cortex HDR IF receiver as it would during normal operations, processing the data, and sending the data to an MOC.
-The MOC is simulated by creating an IP location on the systems Raid memory.
-The NASA Integrated Service (NISN) network is not simulated.
+The MOC is simulated by creating an IP location on the Amerigent data source memory.
+The NASA Integrated Service network (NISN) is simulated by the 566 lab network.

 Test data files are generated using special scripts.
-Once these scripts are generated, they are loaded into the Amerigent SoftFEP software program.
+Once these files are generated, they are loaded into the Amerigent SoftFEP software program.
 From the software program, they are fed to an Amerigent SoftFEP-7000 data system which buffers the data files and feeds them in a stream to an IF signal modulator.
 The modulator used is actually built into the same Cortex receiver mentioned below, as a convenient test source.
 The signal has the data protocols added as required by the NEN and mission.
 The modulated signal is fed into the Cortex IF receiver which demodulates the signal, and processes it to create AOS frames of data (deframed).
-The AOS frames are than sent to the NENG using TCP/IP protocol.
-NENG processes the data and automatically sends it to the simulated MOC via TCP/IP.
+The AOS frames are than sent to the DAPHNE using TCP/IP protocol.
+DAPHNE processes the data and automatically sends it to the simulated MOC via TCP/IP.
 All setup parameters are specific for the IRIS mission parameters.

 Backup configurations are setup by changing the Raids IP address and physically moving the four fiber optic cables from the primary server to the backup server.
-Details are shown in Figure 46-40-6-36-3 Back panel of two Dell servers (fiber optic cables: red circle).
+Details are shown in Figure 6-13.

-That signal generator and NENG unit will both be set up to handle a simulated IRIS satellite over pass of 10 minutes.
+That signal generator and DAPHNE unit will both be set up to handle a simulated IRIS satellite over pass of 10 minutes.
 This 10 minute pass will be continuously looped with a small gap at the end to simulate extended operations over numerous overpasses.

 This test was repeated 4 times for the two units each having primary and backup configurations.
-To ensure that the NENG meets operability over a long period of time without any major issues a long set of data was taken with 130 passes each 10 minutes long for the primary equipment referred to as the long term test (LTT).
+To ensure that the DAPHNE meets operability over a long period of time without any major issues a long set of data was taken with 130 passes each 10 minutes long for the primary equipment referred to as the long term test (LTT).
 A shorter set of 20 passes were taken for the backup equipment referred to as the short term test (STT).

-Short time lengths are also run.
+Additional overpasses are also run.
 These runs help bound an uncertainty in the test due to a known issue with the Cortex receiver holding a few of the frames in its buffer after signal is lost at the end of an overpass.

 After the test is complete a custom Python script will be run to analyze the results.
-The script called DataChecker which calls up another script called AOSCounterChecker performs the following checks for each entry of each NENG .ldf file:
+The script called DataChecker which calls up another script called AOSCounterChecker performs the following checks for each entry of each DAPHNE .ldf file:

 Counts the frames (VC02’s and VC03’s) and checks for total error frames